-Instead of a daily need to address your birth control, the patch was replaced weekly, for 3 weeks, with one week off.
+Instead of a daily need to address your birth control, the patch was replaced weekly, for three weeks, with one week off.

 However, after maybe a year of use, I was advised by my health care provider to come off the patch as there were health concerns with using it.

-Even though the patch is still on the market today, I suggest doing your research before starting on this method, and even read this article on Today Health.
+Even though the patch is still on the market today, I suggest doing your research before starting on this method and also reading this article on Today Health.

-The IUD is inserted into the uterus where it can act as birth control for up to 5 years.
+The IUD is inserted into the uterus, where it can act as birth control for up to five years.

 The IUD is not for every woman, and it is often recommended for women that are older and are done having children.